laravel/docs/artisan.md

         //
     });

+Alternatively, you may pass the entire Artisan command to the `call` method as a string:

+    Artisan::call('email:send 1 --queue=default');

 Using the `queue` method on the `Artisan` facade, you may even queue Artisan commands so they are processed in the background by your [queue workers](/docs/{{version}}/queues).
 Before using this method, make sure you have configured your queue and are running a queue listener:

     Route::get('/foo', function () {